msft-mirror-aosp/platform.external.libabigail/doc/manuals/abipkgdiff.rst

 ===========

-``abipkgdiff`` compares the Application Binary Interfaces (ABI) of the `ELF`_ binaries contained in two software packages.
+``abipkgdiff`` compares the Application Binary Interfaces (ABI) of the `ELF`_ binaries contained in two sets of software packages.
 The software package formats currently supported are `Deb`_, `RPM`_, `tar`_ archives (either compressed or not) and plain directories that contain binaries.

+The ABI of the binaries contained in the second set of packages is compared against the ABI of the binaries contained in the first set of packages.

-For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input packages must be accompanied with their debug information packages that contain debug information either in `DWARF`_, `CTF`_ or in `BTF`_ formats.
+For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input package sets must be accompanied with their debug information packages that contain debug information either in `DWARF`_, `CTF`_ or in `BTF`_ formats.
 Please note however that some packages contain binaries that embed the debug